ashwanthkumar/wasp-cli/README.md

 $ make build
 ```

+If you're not my type, you can instead [download a binary](https://github.com/ashwanthkumar/wasp-cli/releases) directly from releases.

 ## Configuration file
 You need to create a file under `~/.indix/wasp.json` which has the following contents
 ```json